 She continued, “Typically, there are four pigments used to create one shade: white, yellow, red, and black.
 To create deeper hues, some chemists mix in too much black pigment, which can leave skin looking bruised.”

-While Fenty Beauty foundations launched during a year where there was a louder cry for inclusivity, especially within the beauty industry, there are a select number of brands such as Black Opal, IMAN Cosmetics, and Fashion Fair that have catered to women of color since their inception, in addition to modern-day prestige picks from Make Up For Ever, NARS, and Lancôme.
+While Fenty Beauty foundations launched during a year when there was a louder cry for inclusivity, especially within the beauty industry, there are a select number of brands — such as Black Opal, IMAN Cosmetics, and Fashion Fair — that have catered to women of color since their inception, in addition to modern-day prestige picks from Make Up For Ever, NARS, and Lancôme.

-Reflecting back on the early stages of Fenty Beauty, Desiree Reid, the general manager of Impala Inc., mulled over the earlier days of IMAN Cosmetics and why supermodel Iman was charged up to create foundations for women with deeper skin tones similar to her own.
+Reflecting back on the beginning stages of IMAN Cosmetics, Desiree Reid, the general manager of Impala Inc., explained why supermodel Iman was charged up to create foundations for women with deeper skin tones similar to her own.

 “When Iman started modeling, she had to mix her own makeup — the artists on set never had her exact shade,” Reid said.
 “Iman knew if she was experiencing this, then everyday women were feeling just as frustrated.
 There was a huge hole in the market.
 General market brands had two or three ‘dark’ shades at the end of their lines, so women with skin of color had very little options to address their skin tones.
 This was what influenced Iman’s decision to create IMAN Cosmetics.”

-Other brands are continuing to make sure extensive testing goes into the process of creating new foundations as well.
-Manami Kuwamura, the executive director of complexion/skincare marketing and product development at NARS, spoke to Yahoo Lifestyle about the process that went into their latest Natural Radiant Longwear Foundation, which has 33 rich hues that cover a wide spectrum of complexions.
+Other brands are continuing to make sure extensive testing is part of the process of creating new foundations as well.
+Manami Kuwamura, the executive director of complexion/skincare marketing and product development at NARS, spoke to Yahoo Lifestyle about the process of creating their latest Natural Radiant Longwear Foundation, which has 33 rich hues that cover a wide spectrum of complexions.

 “It took over 100 different submissions and two years in development to perfect our new Natural Radiant Longwear Foundation, which launched this December,” said Kuwamura.
 “Our goal was to defy the common expectation that long-wear foundations mean a matte finish.
 We challenged our chemists to create a formula using the serum base that delivered the highest amount of hydration with long wear capabilities.”

-Tracking back to the epic success of the foundations attached to Fenty Beauty, it almost goes without saying that Rihanna isn’t done yet.
-Shortly after the initial launch, a holiday collection was underway and people were ready to skip out on their monthly rent for it.
-Not too long after that, red lip lovers were treated to and overjoyed to rock Stunna Lip Paint — a highly pigmented red some of our staff consider one of the best red lipsticks of all time.
-Now, the anticipation for Mattemoiselle Plush Matte Lipsticks dropped back in December with 14 universal shades that included a deep rouge cleverly named PMS, as well as a true navy blue called Clapback that blew up all over social media.
+Tracking back to the epic success of the foundations of Fenty Beauty, it almost goes without saying that Rihanna isn’t done yet.
+Shortly after the initial launch, a holiday collection came out and people were ready to skip paying a month’s rent for it.
+Not too long after that, red-lip lovers were overjoyed to rock Stunna Lip Paint — a highly pigmented red some of our staff consider one of the best red lipsticks of all time.
+Then, Mattemoiselle Plush Matte Lipsticks dropped back in December with 14 universal shades that included a deep rouge cleverly named PMS, as well as a true navy blue called Clapback that blew up all over social media.